10 Breckenridge Breweries and Happy Hours

 They’ve also got an extensive lunch and dinner menu to help line your stomach before sampling all these beers.
 Check it out here.

 For an extensive list of local brews, check out the Dillon Dam Brewery.
 With 15 taps, you’ll have a choice of rotating seasonals and Dillon Dam staples, all in a traditional brewpub setting.
-Recognized as the #1 Largest Brewpub in the Rockies, don’t expect a small, intimate setting.
-But if you’re more comfortable in a loud, exciting environment, this is the place for you.
+Recognized as the #1 Largest Brewpub in the Rockies, don’t expect a small or intimate setting.
+If you’re comfortable in a loud, exciting environment, this is definitely the place for you.

-Its menu includes standard pub fare, including a kids menu and a weekend brunch menu.
+The menu includes standard pub fare, including a kids menu and a tasty weekend brunch menu.
 Looking for a late night meal?
-The kitchen serves burgers until 10:30 on Friday and Saturday nights.
+The kitchen serves burgers until 10:30 on Friday and Saturday nights, perfect for a late night bite.
 Need another reason to check out the Dillon Dam Brewery?
-Every Tuesday and Wednesday, it runs a reverse happy hour from 9-10pm.
+Every Tuesday and Wednesday there runs a reverse happy hour from 9-10pm.

 Regular hours are Monday-Thursday, 11:30am-11:30pm, Friday-Saturday, 11-12am, and Sunday, 11am-11:30pm.
 Standard happy hour runs from 3-6pm every day.

-Happy Hour: From 2-6pm Monday-Thursday, get $2 off all house draft beers, wells, and house wines.
+Happy Hour: Every day from 2-6pm enjoy $2 off pints, and $4 house wines and wells.
+The food is no exception—enjoy half off select appetizers in the bar to pair with your discounted drinks.
 On Wednesdays, take your growler and have it filled for $8, and on Sundays, grab a 6-pack to go for only $6.50.

 To visit all the best breweries in Breckenridge, you’ll have to explore a few neighboring towns.
 Luckily for you, Frisco and Silverthorne have their own unique charm and appeal, and exploring these areas will only add to your Breckenridge vacation.
-All with a craft beer in hand.
+Get to know Breckenridge and the surrounding areas as if you were a local, craft beer in hand.
+Let us know if you have any questions, we're here to make sure you get the most out of your stay with us.
+See you soon!

 Mountain Biking in Breckenridge